Canada 150: the 15 Greatest Canadian Pipers & Drummers (deceased)

 #7: Scott MacAulay

 Scott MacAulay made a big mark on Canadian piping and drumming in his relatively short life.
-Struck down by cancer at the age of 52, it was MacAulay’s vision that helped to create the College of Piping & Celtic Performing Arts in Summerside, Prince Edward Island, which continues today under his successor, James MacHattie.
+Struck down by cancer at the age of 52, MacAulay’s vision helped create the College of Piping & Celtic Performing Arts in Summerside, Prince Edward Island, which continues today under his successor, James MacHattie.
 A native of Hamilton, Ontario, and with Hebridean roots, Scott MacAulay emerged as a young upstart solo piper and bandsman, first with the Grade 1 Erskine Pipe Band under his first teacher, Pipe-Major Sandy Keith, and then as a front-rank member of the Grade 1 Clan MacFarlane under Pipe-Major Ken Eller.
 He went on to be pipe-major of the Grade 1 Dunvegan Pipe Band in Ottawa.
 MacAulay was a larger-than-life character and a true raconteur, able to command an audience and take over a room with his outsized personality and innate charm.
-He discover piobaireachd later in his career, but within a few years won the Silver Medal at the Northern Meeting.
-He taught and influenced numerous players, and his legacy continues with a collection of pipe music that features many of his original compositions and, of course, the College of Piping in Summerside.
+He discovered piobaireachd later in his career, but within a few years won the Silver Medal at the Northern Meeting.
+He taught and influenced numerous players, and his legacy continues through a collection of pipe music featuring many of his original compositions and, of course, the College of Piping in Summerside.

 Nice work!
 John Wilson published 3 collections of pipe music, the third being the Canadian Centenial collection…all three of which I continue to use and teach my students today…